Rectal Bleeding / Positive FOBT

 - Blood mixed in with stool

-- If the patient is taking hypoglycaemic agents, anticoagulants of any sort or iron.
+- If the patient is taking hypoglycaemic agents, anticoagulants of any sort or iron supplements.
 Please indicate this and the reason for their use.

 - Please provide other information if present such as, morbid obesity, inability to read or understand English, likely inability to self-manage colonic preparation.

 - If possible please complete the PR Bleeding Patient Questionnaire and fax with your referral.
 This questionnaire can be downloaded as a PDF version or using the PHT referral template which you can download into your practice software.

 Initial work up: